 Implementation of our Religious Education Provision

-Our RE curriculum follows the highly recommended programme ‘Discovery RE’.
-This resource provides full coverage of the required key skills and an abundance of engaging activities accessible to all our pupils.
-Throughout the course of a year all pupils will be exposed to six different RE units, these are all based on a key question.
-The planned units are progressive and allow pupils to build upon prior knowledge as they move through the key stages.
-Additionally, our RE curriculum aims to allow children to partake in varied activities to develop their knowledge.
-Role play and discussion are used to engage pupils which progresses into group discussions, presentations and finally the recording of key ideas.
+Our RE curriculum is based on the highly recommended programme ‘Discovery RE’ with adaptions to suit the diverse needs of our children.
+This resource provides full coverage of the required key skills and an abundance of engaging activities accessible to all our children.
+Throughout the course of a year all children will be exposed to six different RE units, these are all based on a key question.
+The units are planned using a progressive spiral approach and allow children to revisit, build upon and deepen knowledge, skills and vocabulary as they move through the key stages.
+A range of Religions are taught and revisited through the key stages, beginning with basic factual knowledge of the beliefs, building up to understanding individual’s commitments and sacrifices and then learning how to express, reflect on and justify their own opinions of each religion.

+RE is mostly taught through discrete RE lessons or whole school RE days.
+Where possible cross-curricular links to RE will be made in other lessons, for example studying the religious beliefs of different Historical people or cultures.
 In every year group, a range of carefully written targets guide teachers to plan and assess children’s RE learning.

-RE is mostly taught through discrete RE lessons or whole school RE days, but where possible cross-curricular links will be made, for example studying the religious beliefs of different Historical people or cultures.
-All RE lessons are differentiated using our three-step learning objectives and gold challenges.
-RE targets are displayed on the learning objective so children are aware of the skill they are developing.
-RE lessons are also closely linked to our SMSC curriculum and where possible this, along with our Whitehouse Way and Golden Rules, will be embedded within our RE lessons.
-Teachers are encouraged to plan as many educational visits or guest speakers as possible to support and enrich the learning of RE within their year group.
+All RE lessons are scaffolded using our three-step learning objectives and gold challenges.
+RE lessons are also closely linked to our SMSC curriculum.
+RE lessons often include a large focus on discussion and debate and teachers are encouraged to plan as many educational visits, guest speakers or parental engagement sessions as possible to support and enrich the learning of RE within their year group.

 Impact of our Religious Education Provision

-RE helps young people develop beliefs and values, and promotes the virtues of respect and empathy, which are important in our school and diverse society we live in today.
+RE helps young people develop beliefs and values, and promotes the virtues of respect and empathy, which are important in our school and the diverse society we live in today.